jsxgraph/jsxgraph_website/src/docs/gettingstarted/_step1.section.md

-The [JSXGraph Book](https://ipesek.github.io/jsxgraphbook/) provides a comprehensive introduction to dynamic mathematics with JSXGraph, covering both fundamental concepts and advanced interactive applications.
-It is an essential resource for educators, developers, and authors interested in creating web-based mathematical visualizations with JSXGraph.

-The following steps will guide you through the initial setup of JSXGraph and help you create your first interactive JSXGraph visualization.

 # Step 1 – Include JSXGraph

 You can work with JSXGraph either directly in a web browser using online resources, or offline by downloading the required files on your local machine.